Dustforce

 Dustforce is a platform video game developed by Hitbox Team.
 The game was released in 2012 for Microsoft Windows via Steam in January, and Mac OS X through Steam in May.
 A Linux port was released as part of the Humble Indie Bundle 6.
 Capcom published the game for the PlayStation 3, PlayStation Vita, and Xbox 360.

 Within the game, the player controls one of four janitors who are attempting to sweep away a world corrupted with dust and filth.
-The player uses a number of acrobatic skills, such as double jumping and wall jumping to progress through the game's fifty-some levels, cleaning sections covered by leaves and attacking filth-covered creatures to score and progress through the level.
+The player uses a number of acrobatic skills, such as double jumping and wall jumping to progress through more than 75 levels, cleaning sections covered by leaves and attacking filth-covered creatures to score and progress through the level.
 The player's performance is ranked based on time and completion, and access to certain levels requires near-perfect runs of earlier levels.

 Gameplay

 Dustforce is a platform game that has been compared to games such as Super Meat Boy and N+, where fast-response timed actions are considered necessary to complete the game.
 It is set in a world where filth has corrupted the creatures that live in the area; the four-member Dustforce team of janitors aims to clean up the mess and restore the world.
-An overworld provides access to more than fifty levels, though about half are initially locked to the player.
+An overworld provides access to more than seventy-five levels, though about half are initially locked to the player.

 The player controls an agile sweeper as they clear away leaves and defeat creatures across the landscape.

 After the player selects a level, they pick one of the four Dustforce members, who all share the same moves but have slightly different statistics, such as jumping height.
 Within the level, the player must maneuver their character to the end goal using acrobatic tricks such as double jumps, wall jumps, mid-air dashes, and clinging to the ceiling.
 Along the way, the character will automatically sweep up any debris on the walls or floors.
 The player can also initiate regular and super-attacks against filth-covered creatures to restore them to normal.
 The end goal of a level typically requires reaching a final area and defeating foes waiting there.
 Should the character run into any hazards such as pits or spikes on the level, the player will have to resume the run from a previous checkpoint.

 Upon completing a level, the player is ranked based on "finesse" and completion.
 Finesse is determined by the combo meter, which is reset if the player takes a hit or proceeds too slowly, and completion is determined by the amount of debris and enemies cleaned.
 The ratings, evaluated separately, are based on a letter-grade scale, with "D" through "A" reflecting increasingly better performances, and an "S" grade, representing a perfect combo, or full completion.
 Completing a level with an "S" grade in both finesse and completion provides the player with one of three colored keys to unlock certain levels in the overworld.